Flexible Onshore Power Supply (OPS)

 Shore to Ship Power is electric power provided from the shoreside (grid or other sources) to ships while docked at berth and staying in ports.

 Onshore Power Supply is an effective measure for port cities and their port authorities to achieve climate objectives, quickly improve the air quality in ports and protect the health of port city inhabitants.
-Vessels & Shipping companies as End-Users can fundamentally contribute to:
+Shipping companies as end-users can fundamentally contribute to:

-- Energy Efficiency & Costs Saving: modern electricity generation and fuel sources are much more efficient and sustainable than conventional marine engines and save CO2 Emission taxes
+- energy efficiency and saving of costs (modern electricity generation and fuel sources are much more efficient and sustainable than conventional marine engines and save CO2 emission taxes)